petesramek/microservices-vs-virtual-actors/docs/16-observability-and-operations.md

-﻿# Observability and operations
+# Observability and operations

 This document explains how to operate, diagnose, and reason about the comparison sample at runtime.

-The goal is to make scenario behavior traceable across the UI, gateway, microservices-style backend, and virtual actor-style backend without mixing diagnostic metadata into business contracts.
+Correlation mechanics are covered separately in `13-correlation-id-logging.md`.
+This document focuses on the broader operational view: what to observe, how to diagnose scenario behavior, which runtime dimensions matter, and how the microservices and virtual actor implementations differ operationally.

+## Production observability direction

+Production applications should generally use end-to-end OpenTelemetry-based observability.

+A production-grade implementation should correlate traces, logs, and metrics across the whole request path:

+- UI or external entry point
+- gateway
+- backend APIs
+- microservice-to-microservice HTTP calls
+- actor runtime boundaries
+- grain workflow execution
+- persistence operations
+- background processing, if introduced later

+A production implementation would typically use W3C Trace Context, .NET `Activity` and `ActivitySource`, OpenTelemetry instrumentation, structured logs correlated with trace and span identifiers, metrics, exporters, dashboards, and alerts.

+The local sample intentionally uses a lightweight `X-Correlation-ID` mechanism instead.
+That keeps the repository easy to run and keeps the focus on architecture comparison rather than observability platform setup.

 ## Summary

-The sample uses lightweight header-based correlation:

-- the UI generates a correlation ID for a scenario run
+The sample uses lightweight header-based correlation for local diagnostics.
+The UI generates a correlation ID for a scenario run, sends it through `X-Correlation-ID`, and displays it next to the completed run summary.
-- the UI sends the value using the `X-Correlation-ID` HTTP header
-- the gateway stores the value in an asynchronous correlation context
-- the gateway forwards the value to backend HTTP calls
-- backend services add the value to structured logging scopes
-- the UI displays the correlation ID next to the completed run summary

-This is intentionally simpler than full distributed tracing.
-It is useful for local diagnostics and for explaining how correlation works.
-A production system would commonly use W3C Trace Context, `Activity`, and OpenTelemetry.
+That mechanism is useful for local diagnostics and for explaining how correlation works.
+It is not intended to be a replacement for production-grade tracing.

+The broader operational goal is to understand whether each architecture implementation preserves the same scenario behavior, protects the same invariants, and exposes enough diagnostic information to explain unexpected results.

 ## Diagnostic goals